apache/nuttx/boards/arm/samv7/same70-xplained/README.txt

     DMA to transfer samples.
 Number of transferred samples can be set by configuring CONFIG_SAMV7_AFEC_DMASAMPLES.

+  can

+    An nsh configuration (see below) with added support fo MCAN driver.
+    The purpose of the configuration is mainly to track whether changes to SAMv7 MCAN driver do not cause build errors and warnings.

   mrf24j40-starhub

     This configuration implements a hub node in a 6LoWPAN start network.